Hospice nurse complete career guide

-After becoming a registered nurse, those who aspire to becoming hospice nurses will need to gain 2-3 years experience working in a clinical acute care setting such as an intensive care unit or emergency department at a hospital.
+After becoming a registered nurse, those who aspire to become hospice nurses need to gain 2-3 years of experience working in a clinical acute care setting such as an intensive care unit or the emergency department at a hospital.
 This period will allow the nurse to gain the essential skills needed in hospice care, and to also evaluate how they cope in high-stress situations.

 Certification needs to be renewed every 4 years by the Hospice and Palliative Accrual for Recertification process to ensure that the nurse is following up-to-date nursing practices and protocols and that they are psychologically able to continue dealing with the stress of the role.

 Why pursue a career as a hospice nurse?

 Someone with vast clinical care experience seeking a different healthcare focus may decide to become a hospice nurse.
 This role typically is a shift away from managing multiple patients to managing a single patient.
 This can be an appealing career change for nurses pursuing a more holistic and patient-directed approach to care.
 While a seasoned nurse with years of acute care experience may be a good fit for this position, recent nurse graduates are advised to first focus on gaining more clinical experience before considering a move to hospice care.

 This can be an appealing career change for nurses pursuing a more holistic and patient-directed approach to care.

 There are opportunities to advance to higher management roles for individuals with vast experience in hospice nursing and a passion for leadership and guidance of other hospice nurses.
 These roles are mostly internal and based in the same setting the nurse has spent years employed as a hospice nurse.

 Hospice nurses are required to move and lift their patients if necessary, therefore the role is not suited for individuals with limited mobility.
 Individuals unable to remain composed in the presence of death or unable to cope with high stress tend to not be suited to this career.